 Hong Kong’s international banking system is one of the best in the world.
-With a wide range of choices, from traditional banks to money transfer companies, getting money in and out of Hong Kong is a breeze.
+With a wide range of choices, from traditional banks to money transfer companies, sending money to and out of Hong Kong is a breeze.
 The bilingual environment also makes it very easy to transfer money.
 If you’re planning to send your hard-earned cash out of Hong Kong—even large sums or your entire savings—there are a variety of ways to do so.

 If you have a bank account in Hong Kong, then using a bank transfer is a straightforward process.
 You should, however, always contact the bank you plan to send money to, and find out if they have a limit on the amount you can send.
 You will also typically need information such as a SWIFT code for the international transfer.

 HSBC is Hong Kong’s most popular bank, and if you have an HSBC Premier account, then Global View is the easiest way to transfer your cash abroad.
 This allows for global transfers without any service fees.
-Global View is available in more than 30 countries and this is probably the best option if you are leaving Hong Kong and need to transfer large amounts of money.
+Global View is available in more than 30 countries and this is probably one of the best options if you are leaving Hong Kong and need to transfer large amounts of money.
 Simply go into the bank and talk to a relationship manager about how to set up Global View.
 They help you every step of the way.

 However, if you need to transfer between two different banks via a wire transfer, there will be a service fee.
-These fees range from bank to bank, so you may want to inquire at the bank how much you may end up paying for the transfer.
+These fees range from bank to bank, so you may want to inquire at the bank how much you will end up paying for the transfer.
 If it seems high, then it’s a good idea to explore other options and make a comparison.

 Money transfer services in Hong Kong

 There are loads of worldwide money transfer services available, thanks to Hong Kong’s large number of expat workers from around the globe.
 Some transfer companies don’t charge fees, but may make money off of the exchange rate.
 Others charge fees that make it impractical to send large amounts of money because you end up losing too much every time you send cash.
-To help you compare, we’ve rounded up some of the best international money transfer services based on affordability, reliability, and rates.
+To help you compare, we’ve rounded up some of what we reckon are the best international money transfer services based on affordability, reliability, and rates.

-With TransferWise, you pay a small fixed fee, plus a percentage of the total amount.
-What you pay depends on which currencies you’re using, but TransferWise uses a guaranteed rate which is pegged to the mid-market rates.
+With Wise, you pay a small fixed fee, plus a percentage of the total amount.
+What you pay depends on which currencies you’re using, but Wise uses a guaranteed rate which is pegged to the mid-market rates.

-TransferWise is available in 59 countries (including Japan, where it seems to be a popular choice among expats), and you can use the TransferWise app to track your money and send transfers at the touch of a button.
+Wise is available in 60+ countries (including Japan, where it seems to be a popular choice among expats), and you can use the Wise app to track your money and send transfers at the touch of a button.
 If you need to transfer to multiple countries, you can set up a multi-currency account online.

 To get started, you register for an account, send OFX the funds, and OFX delivers to your recipient.
 It typically takes 1-2 business days and you can track the transfer online through the OFX app.
-For small transfers, there’s a fee of HK$60.00, but if you’re transferring some big bucks the fee is waived.
+For transfers under 50 000 HKD, there’s a fee of 60 HKD, but if you’re transferring bigger bucks the fee is waived.
 This makes OFX a strong choice for large transfers.

 Special cheapo deal: We reached out to OFX and negotiated a special deal for Hong Kong Cheapo readers, so if you sign up here and mention Hong Kong Cheapo, they will waive the transfer fees on all your transfers!
 Forever.
 Yes.
 Forever.

-Depending on where you’re sending the money, there are different limits on the maximum amount you’re allowed to send.
+Depending on where you’re sending the money, there are also different limits on the maximum amount you’re allowed to send.
 Western Union’s website lets you see exactly how much you can send, and what the transfer fee is.

-To help you decide, check out this comparison chart which breaks down how much each money transfer service would charge for a transaction.
-As an example, let’s pretend we’re sending HKD 15,000, from Hong Kong to the US.
-This chart shows how much you would end up with after the transfer in both HKD and USD.
+To help you decide, you can check out the following comparison chart, which breaks down how much each money transfer service would charge for a particular transaction.
+As an example, let’s pretend we’re sending HKD 15,000 from Hong Kong to the US.
+This chart shows how much you could end up with after the transfer, in both HKD and USD.

-The following was calculated using the transfer calculator on the sites on March 25, 2020.
-For the sake of comparison, we chose a transfer to USD.
-Of course, note that the market rates fluctuate all the time, so this table is not indicative of current market rates.
+The following was calculated using the transfer calculator on the sites in the afternoon of April 17, 2021.
+Of course, market rates fluctuate all the time, so this table is not at all indicative of current market rates.

-It is important to note that while this table was accurate at the time of writing, the actual market rates at the time of your transfer will determine how much the recipient actually receives.
+It is important to note that while this table was accurate at the time of writing, the actual market rates at the time of your transfer will determine how much the recipient receives.
 We recommend that you carefully compare your options at current market rates before deciding how to transfer your hard-earned dollars.